BubbleNet: Inferring micro-bubble dynamics with semi-physics-informed deep learning: Deep learning algorithms

-The schematic for our proposed PINN architecture \textsf{BubbleNet} is shown in figure \ref{BubbleNetschematic}, where we use three sub nets: ${\rm Net}_\psi,\ {\rm Net}_p,\ {\rm Net}_\phi,$ for predicting $\psi,\ p,\ \phi$ and compute the velocities through automatic differentiations.
-We also elicit Time discretized normalizer (TDN), a function that are able to normalize the training data per time steps.
+The schematic for our proposed semi-PINN architecture \textsf{BubbleNet} is shown in Figure \ref{BubbleNetschematic}, and the details of the algorithm is described in Appendix, where we use three sub-nets: ${\rm Net}_\psi,\ {\rm Net}_p,\ {\rm Net}_\phi,$ to predict $\psi,\ p,\ \phi$ respectively, and compute the velocities through automatic differentiations from $\psi$.